-That’s not say you should spend the holidays going over your credit reports or writing letters requesting debt validation.
+That’s not say you should spend the holidays writing credit repair letters to the credit bureaus.
 Certainly, a break from the tedium of those jobs is a welcome, necessary one.
 However, the way you spend on holiday gifts and parties today, and budget for tomorrow, should remain in the forefront of your mind.

 If you are in the midst of credit repair efforts, spend this holiday season sticking to your budget.
 Now, this implies the extra expenses always associated with the holidays, including gifts, food, parties and travel.
 If you haven’t already, sit down and figure out just how much you can afford for holiday spending this year.
 Ideally, this is an amount you can pay with cash you already have on hand.
 Of course, this may limit your spending capabilities considerably, but the last thing someone trying to repair their credit needs is more debt charged up on credit cards … with one notable exception.